juanezete/heron/README.md

 First, you need to run the command `roslaunch heron_gazebo heron_world.launch` to launch the boat with Gazebo and ROS.

-Afterward, you have to execute `control.py` to access manual and automatic control of the developed boat.
+Afterward, you have to execute `python control.py` to access manual and automatic control of the developed boat.

 ## Authors